 Scientists have developed animal models of addiction to explore how drugs of abuse alter neural function in the reward circuitry and other parts of the brain.
 The hope is to identify the long-lasting neural changes underlying the dysfunctional behaviors that occur with addition, with a goal toward developing new and better treatments.

 A particular danger of opioid drugs is the risk of overdose.
 Death occurs because opioids cause respiratory depression (insufficient breathing); this effect is exacerbated when individuals combine opioid drugs with other sedating drugs such as alcohol or benzodiazepines.
 Naloxone is an opioid antagonist that is used for emergency treatment of opioid overdose.
-Naloxone is now available in an easy-to-use injection device to help prevent overdose deaths.
+Naloxone is now available in an easy-to-use injection device (Evzio®) or nasal spray (Narcan®) to help prevent overdose deaths.

-The most successful method of treatment for opioid addiction involves the use of opioid agonists methadone or buprenorphine (agonist therapy).
+The most successful method of treatment for opioid addiction involves the use of opioid agonists methadone or buprenorphine (medication assisted treatment or agonist therapy).
 These drugs are agonists so they bind and stimulate opioid receptors.
 However, because of different dosing and pharmacokinetics, when taken properly they are not intoxicating.
 Importantly, because they are opioid agonists, they prevent the debilitating symptoms of withdrawal.
-Agonist therapy involves an initial stage of carefully managed withdrawal from the drug of abuse, followed by maintenance therapy where the agonist drug is taken long term.
-Maintenance therapy is more likely than abstinence to prevent relapse into substance abuse.
+Medication assisted therapy involves an initial stage of carefully managed withdrawal from the drug of abuse, followed by maintenance therapy where the agonist drug is taken long term.
+Medication assisted therapy is much more likely than abstinence to prevent relapse into substance abuse.

 Methadone is a full opioid agonist that is given in a